matplotlib/matplotlib/doc/api/api_changes.rst

   If `fontpropreties` is not passed in, but `prop` is, then `prop` is used inplace of `fontpropreties`.
 If both are passed in, `prop` is silently ignored.

-* The use of the index 0 has in `plt.subplot` and related commands is deprecated.
+* The use of the index 0 in `plt.subplot` and related commands is deprecated.
 Due to a lack of validation calling `plt.subplots(2, 2, 0)` does not raise an exception, but puts an axes in the _last_ position.
-This is due to the indexing in subplot being 1-based (to support the three-digit number scheme) so before indexing into the `GridSpec` object used to determine where the axes should go one is subtracted off, resulting in getting the last position back.
+This is due to the indexing in subplot being 1-based (to mirror MATLAB) so before indexing into the `GridSpec` object used to determine where the axes should go, 1 is subtracted off.
+Passing in 0 results in passing -1 to `GridSpec` which results in getting the last position back.
 Even though this behavior is clearly wrong and not intended, we are going through a deprecation cycle in an abundance of caution that any users are exploiting this 'feature'.
   The use of 0 as an index will raise a warning in 1.4 and an exception in 1.5.

 Code removal